undecided/haiku.rag/README.md

 2. Create a feature branch
 3. Add tests for new functionality
 4. Ensure all tests pass: `pytest`
-5. Run type checking: `pyright`
+5. Run type checking & linting with `pyright` & `ruff check`
-6. Run linting: `ruff check`
-7. Submit a pull request
+6. Submit a pull request